Updated: August 26, 2020

 The current train schedule includes eight weekday round trips (versus the normal 15) and five weekend rounds trips (versus the normal 11).
 After being temporarily suspended on March 21, round-trip service between Auburn and Sacramento (weekday and weekend) was restored with the June 1 increase.

-Connecting bus service is also reduced, and Route 99 between Emeryville and San Francisco is suspended until further notice.
-Passengers may instead travel to/from downtown San Francisco by connecting with BART at the Richmond Station or Oakland Coliseum Station, and will need to pay a separate fare for BART — with either a BART paper ticket or a Clipper card available for purchase at BART stations (Clipper cards are also available at certain retailers, such as Walgreens.)
+Connecting bus service is also reduced.
+The bus connection between Emeryville and San Francisco was fully suspended on March 16, but on August 15, 2020, the Capitol Corridor reinstated limited service to and from San Francisco.
+Passengers may also travel to/from downtown San Francisco by connecting with BART at the Richmond Station or Oakland Coliseum Station, and will need to pay a separate fare for BART — with either a BART paper ticket or a Clipper card available for purchase at BART stations (Clipper cards are also available at certain retailers, such as Walgreens.)
 Please note that because the Capitol Corridor has suspended Cafe Car service until further notice, Clipper cards will not be available on board trains.

 If you use other transit providers as part of your travel, be sure to check those individual agency websites for the most current schedule information.
 Many of our transit partners have implemented service reductions as a result of COVID-19, and schedules could change at any time.